5 encouraging solutions to combat global warming

 So when good news happens, it's important to share it.

 Traace's main mission is to enable companies to reduce their emissions and take concrete action for the climate.
-With this in mind, we have listed some of the most promising innovative solutions being worked on by researchers and entrepreneurs from all over the world, in an attempt to solve the great problem of our century.
+With this in mind, we have compiled a list of some of the most promising innovative solutions being developed by researchers and entrepreneurs around the world, based on scientific knowledge, in an attempt to solve the major problem of our century.

 So, of course, this doesn't change the fact that the number 1 priority remains setting up a carbon trajectory that will drastically reduce our emissions.
 But it's encouraging to see the proliferation of climate technology projects in all sectors of activity.